melindahiggins2000/web2/_posts/2014-11-29-testRpubs.md

 ![center]({{ site.url }}/images/blog/rstudioRMDrpubs.png)

-If all goes well your document will then be posted to [RPubs Test 1](http://rpubs.com/melindahiggins2000/rpubstest1)
+If all goes well your document will then be posted to [RPubs](http://rpubs.com/melindahiggins2000/rpubstest1)

 ![center]({{ site.url }}/images/blog/rstudioRMDfinal.png)